DqGao/Fused-Individualized-Treatment-Rule/README.md

 # Fused Individualized Treatment Rule

-Code for the paper "Fusing Individualized Treatment Rules Using Secondary Outcomes".
+Codes for the paper "Fusing Individualized Treatment Rules Using Secondary Outcomes".